What is it called when a website is mobile friendly?

-This post will make sense of the mobile friendly world, explain what it really means, and show you how to get a mobile friendly site (if you don’t have one yet).
+So let’s make sense of the mobile friendly world, and show you how to get a mobile friendly site (if you don’t have one yet).

 First, it’s essential to know that more people search online with their phones instead of desktop computers.